Marion H. Crank: Political career

-In 1961, Representative Crank led the successful opposition in the Arkansas House, 59 to 26, to ratification of the 23rd Amendment to the United States Constitution, which allows presidential electors to the District of Columbia based on its population as if it were a state.
+In 1961, Representative Crank led the successful opposition in the Arkansas House, 59 to 26, to ratification of the Twenty-third Amendment to the United States Constitution, which allows presidential electors to the District of Columbia based on its population as if it were a state.
 According to Crank, supporters of the amendment, which was approved by the needed thirty-eight states and took effect with the 1964 presidential election really intended "to create another state.
 Giving them electors is the first step" in that process.

 Crank was an ally of Governor Orval Faubus who after twelve years in office did not seek reelection in 1966, when Rockefeller defeated a former Faubus intraparty rival, James D. Johnson of Conway, who resigned his seat on the Arkansas Supreme Court to make the race.
 Johnson was a staunch segregationist.
 In 1968, Crank won the Democratic gubernatorial nod in a heated runoff election against Johnson's wife, Virginia Morris Johnson.
-He received 215,098 votes (63.3 percent); Johnson, 124,880 ballots (36.7 percent).
+He received 215,098 votes (63.3%); Johnson, 124,880 ballots (36.7%).
 Jim Johnson, meanwhile, ran unsuccessfully in the party primary against U.S. Senator J. William Fulbright, who that year won his fifth and final term in the office.

 In the general election campaign, Crank accused Rockefeller of fiscal irresponsibility and noted the addition of 1,700 state government employees since January 1967.
 An eliminated Democratic gubernatorial candidate, attorney Ted Boswell of Bryant produced documentation that several of Crank's family members were on the state payroll during Crank's Speakership.
 In 1963, the Crank family was paid $6,838 in addition to his annual $1,200 salary for part-time work.
 His eight-year-old daughter, Elisabeth, was listed as a paid House messenger.
 Another daughter, 14-year-old Margaret, was on the payroll, as was Crank's 18-year-old son, Robert, a student at the University of Arkansas at Fayetteville, the legislative sergeant-at-arms.
 In a television address Crank conceded these payments and contrasted his modest personal background with that of his wealthy opponent: "Neither could I afford to send my children to an expensive private school in Switzerland, as Mr. Rockefeller did with his son (later Lieutenant Governor Winthrop Paul Rockefeller)."